-The Quest 2 features fast-switching LCDs with a resolution 1832x1920 per eye, the highest we've seen from Oculus.
+The Quest 2 features fast-switching LCDs with a resolution 1832x1920 per eye, the highest we've seen from Meta.
 It also has a smooth 90Hz refresh rate, which is impressive for something running entirely on mobile hardware.
 The Quest 2's field of view isn't the best — it's been measured at just around 90 degrees — but it's still enough to enjoy most VR experiences.
 You can also use different face pads to increase its field of view a bit.
-And if you want an even more comfortable fit, you can snag Oculus's Elite headstrap for $49 (or $129 with a built-in battery and case).
+And if you want an even more comfortable fit, you can snag the Elite headstrap for $49 (or $129 with a built-in battery and case).

 The Quest 2 may not offer the best overall VR experience, but it's certainly the most accessible headset on the market.
 (At least until we see a potential follow-up next year.)

 Best PC VR headset under $600: HP Reverb G2

-If you don't care about wireless VR, and you want to invest a bit more in a high-quality PC headset, HP's $599 Reverb G2 is meant for you.
+If you don't care about wireless VR, and you want to invest a bit more in a high-quality PC virtual reality headset, HP's $599 Reverb G2 is meant for you.
 It was developed in cooperation with Valve and has some of the best features from the pricier Index headset, like near-field speakers.
 The Reverb G2 also has sharp screens, offering 2,160 by 2,160 pixels per eye, a 90Hz refresh rate, and a relatively wide 114-degree field of view.

-The Reverb G2's motion controllers weren't my favorite, but they're still a big step up from HP's previous model.
+The Reverb G2's motion controllers aren't my favorite, but they're still a big step up from HP's previous model.
 You could also upgrade it to use Valve's finger-tracking controllers, but that involves snagging SteamVR sensors and a lot more setup.
 Still, it's nice to have the upgrade path available.

 Best PC VR headset for gamers: Valve Index

-Valve's Index kit remains one of the best high-end VR solutions on the market.
+Valve's Index kit remains one of the best high-end VR solutions on the market for PC gaming.
 For $999 you get the Index headset, Valve's finger tracking controllers and two SteamVR base stations.
 While we've seen higher-resolution headsets arrive in the last two years, it's still a very solid option, with a 1,440 by 1,600 pixel resolution, an eye-watering 144Hz refresh rate and a massive 130-degree field of view.
 I'd gladly lose a few pixels to get a smoother and more expansive screen, which are still far beyond any other consumer headset.

 As a SteamVR product, the Index requires installing two sensors at opposite corners of your room.
 And of course, it's wired to your PC.
 But that clunkiness is worth it for the higher refresh rate and more accurate tracking.
-Sure, it's not as easy to use as the Quest 2, but at this price range, we assume you'll suffer a bit of inconvenience to get a truly high-quality VR experience.
+Sure, it's not as easy to use as the Quest 2, but at this price range, we assume you'll suffer a bit of inconvenience to get a truly high-quality VR gaming experience.